 Business people and developers must work together daily

-Close, continuous collaboration between those who need the output and those building it eliminates misunderstandings before they become rework.
+When the people who need the product and the people building it communicate continuously, misunderstandings get resolved before they become expensive rework.

 5